 - and the sign that collective salvation remains possible so long as the “before” has not been consumed.

-This means that the Quran is not interested in preserving “the story of Jonah” as a fixed pious biography.
-It is interested in deploying Jonah wherever a Jonahic law needs to become visible.
+This means that the Quran does not merely seek to preserve “the story of Jonah (peace be upon him)” as a fixed pious biography.
+It deploys Jonah (peace be upon him) wherever a law linked to his ordeal needs to become visible.

-Jonah in the Quran is not repeated.
+Jonah (peace be upon him) in the Quran is not repeated.
 He is redistributed.

 Conclusion

-The Quran therefore does not let me read Jonah as a simple survival story.
+The Quran therefore does not let me read Jonah (peace be upon him) as a simple survival story.
 It compels me to read him as an architecture of inner time.

-In Yunus, it teaches me that there exists a faith that avails, but only so long as the “before” has not yet become “now.”
+In Yunus (peace be upon him), it teaches me that there exists a faith that avails, but only so long as the “before” has not yet become “now.”
 In al-Anbiya’, it teaches me that true invocation cleans the sight more than it forces the proof.
 In as-Saffat, it teaches me that salvation begins before the catastrophe, in a tasbih that has already shaped the heart.
 In al-Qalam, it teaches me that the suffocation of one prophet can become a pedagogy for another: patience, restraint, and trust in the judgement of God.

-The right question is therefore not only: what did Jonah live through?
-It is: which Jonahic law does this surah bring to light here?
+The right question is therefore not only: what did Jonah (peace be upon him) live through?
+It is: which law linked to Jonah (peace be upon him) does this surah bring to light here?

-And when that question opens, Jonah ceases to be the man swallowed by a whale.
+And when that question opens, Jonah (peace be upon him) ceases to be the man swallowed by a fish.
 He becomes the Quranic prophet of closure and opening: the one who shows that true deliverance begins neither in panic nor in overwhelming proof, but in a heart that learned, before the darkness, to say God.

 |---|---|---|